 Q: How do you rate the standard of accommodation in Dublin?

-A: We live in a newly built house with under floor heating, so it’s good, however some of the older homes tend to be cold in the winter, albeit with lots of old-world charm
+A: We live in a newly built house with under-floor heating, so it’s good, but some of the older homes tend to be cold in the winter, albeit with lots of old-world charm.

 Q: What’s the cost of living in Ireland compared to home?
 What is cheap or expensive in particular?